Cosmetic Nail Reconstruction

 This course aims to create a comprehensive understanding of the application of tapes, paddings, chairside orthotics and therapeutic ultrasound, enabling you to successfully advance your skills and scope of practice.
 Conditions such as plantar fasciitis, capsulitis, hallux abductovalgus etc will be discussed, and you will be taught how to confidently use the techniques through demonstration and hands on application.

 All course attendees will be shown how to correctly and confidently use a therapeutic ultrasound machine to ease patient discomfort for a variety of conditions.
-The course fee includes a new device (rrp £109) for all attendees, meaning you can begin treatments straight away.
+These machines are readily available for FHPs from £119.

 Course Schedule